 Norovirus, which causes diarrhoea and vomiting, is one of the most common stomach bugs in the UK.
 It’s also called the winter vomiting bug because it’s more common in winter, although you can catch it at any time of the year.

 Norovirus can be very unpleasant but it usually clears up by itself in a few days.

 You can normally look after yourself or your child at home.

-Try to avoid going to your GP and MIU’s, as norovirus can spread to others very easily.
+Try to avoid going to your GP, hospital or care homes, as norovirus can spread to others very easily.
 Call your GP or NHS 111 if you’re concerned or need any advice.

 Symptoms of norovirus

 You’re likely to have norovirus if you experience:

 - suddenly feeling sick

 The symptoms appear one to two days after you become infected and typically last for up to 2 or 3 days.